netom/hamloghs/README.md

+# HamLogHS

-# hamloghs - Ham radio log in Haskell
+A Ham radio logger written in Haskell.

+## What is this?

+HamLogHS is a set of command-line tools to manage amateur radio station logs.

+The feature set of the few basic executables are stable enough to start experimenting with it, but BE VERY CAREFUL, as the application does not have any test yet, and nor I, nor anyone can every guarantee that it won't cause a horrible and unrecoverable data loss.

+***USE IT ONLY ON YOUR OWN RESPONSIBILITY***

 ## Project outline

-WARNING - this is NOT a useful project yet.
-It's heavily work in progress.
-Any suggestion or feature request is very welcome

-HamLogHS is a set of command-line tools to manage station logs.
+### TODO

+There is really a *lot* of thigs to be done.
+For an immediate list of how you can help, see TODO.md.

+### Data storage & transfer

-These tools all use the standard ADIF (ADI/ADX) format to store and transfer data.
-These logs can be imported / exported using various logger applications and websites like LotW, eQSL, and ClubLog.
+HamLogHS tools all use the standard ADIF (ADI) format to store and transfer data.
+These logs can be imported / exported using various logger applications and websites like LotW.arrl.org, QRZ.com, eQSL.cc, and ClubLog.org.

-HamLogHS tools also understand other file formats shuch as Cabrillo, CSV and XML.
+The programs should be suitable for use by hand, or by graphical or command-line front-ends.

+The most important goal is to provide such binaries.

+### Library

+HamLogHS will - at some distant point in time - will provide libraries to read and write ADIF data.

+This is the secondary goal.

+### Why?

+No program is perfect.
+Never will.
+HamLogHS is no exception.
+Since the ADIF file format is so pervasive, it was choosen as the disk format and the "pipe format" - the way programs store, organicze and communicate data.

+I admit I *hate* ADIF format with a passion.
+(To see why, see my blog article "Musings on the ADIF file format": )

 ## Development strategy: *Do one thing, do it well*